agrubertx/agrubertx.github.io/_pages/code.md

 excerpt: "Code"
 ---

+[New-NLL](https://github.com/agrubertx/New-NLL).
+An implementation of our modified NLL algorithm.

 [burgers.py](/files/code/burgers.py).
 A Python program which computes solutions to the 1-D inviscid Burgers' equation, along with their sensitivities.

 [Active Manifolds](/files/code/AMcode.zip).
 Python code necessary to run the Active Manifolds algorithm.